 When information about the condition of the total net asset value of the Investment Company must be given in the annual and semi-annual reports and other financial statistics due to legal regulations, or according to the rules specified in the Sales Prospectus, the asset values of the respective sub-fund are converted into euro.
 The value of a share of the respective sub-fund is denominated in the currency specified for the particular sub-fund (or in the currency specified for the particular share class, if there is more than one share class within a sub-fund).

-The net asset value of each sub-fund is calculated on each bank business day in the Grand Duchy of Luxembourg, unless otherwise indicated for the respective sub-fund in the special section of the Sales Prospectus ("Calculation of the NAV per share").
+The Management Company has entrusted State Street Bank International GmbH, Luxembourg Branch, with the calculation of the NAV per share.
+The net asset value of each sub-fund is calculated on each day, which is a bank business day in the Grand Duchy of Luxembourg (valuation date), unless otherwise indicated for the respective sub-fund in the Special Section of the Sales Prospectus ("Calculation of the NAV per share").
+A bank business day is any day on which banks are open for business and payments are processed.